THU-syh/biostack/ml_tools/readme.txt

-Helpful tools for the purpose of scraping data, performing annotations / labeling, and offering GUI services.
+Useful tools for the purpose of scraping data, performing annotations / labelling, and offering GUI services.